bestoptimizer/Rocket.Chat/README.md

 # 👥 Contributions

-Rocket.Chat is an open source project and we are very happy to accept community contributions.
+Rocket.Chat is an open-source project, and we are very happy to accept community contributions.
 Refer to the [Modes of contribution guide](https://developer.rocket.chat/contribute-to-rocket.chat/ways-to-contribute) for more details.

 # 💼 Become a Rocketeer